secretstartups/handbook/culture/inclusion/erg-guide/index.html.md

 **Charitable Contributions-** For all Charitable Contributions please follow the outlined process in the [handbook](https://about.gitlab.com/handbook/finance/procurement/charitable-contributions/) before submitting through Coupa.
 Please note that all charitable contributions must receive Board approval, so please allow 1-3 months for processing and approval.

 **Team Member Expensed-** In some instances, TMRG team members will need to follow the [expense reimbursement policy](https://about.gitlab.com/handbook/finance/expenses/).
 If an item is purchased individually upfront (i.e. meals, books) and the item was budgeted, the team member will submit the receipt to get reimbursed.
+Reach out in #expense-reporting-inquiries for a new expense tag prior to the event.
-When submitting expenses for reimbursement, please add the “TMRG” classification to your expense when submitting the report.
+When submitting expenses for reimbursement, please add the “TMRG” classification and the expense tag to your expense when submitting the report.

 ## Key Milestones for TMRGs (Suggested)